-You can ask feedback on several topics: the launch of the program, the content you curate for your employees, the training plan you have implemented, the way you gamify your program, or the way the goals have been communicated across the organisation!
+You can ask feedback on several topics: the launch of the program, the content you curate for your employees, the training plan you have implemented, the way you gamify your program, or the way the goals have been communicated across the organization!

 The Do's and Don'ts for Your Employee Advocacy Program

-The Do's of Employee Advocacy
+The Do's of Employee Advocacy Programs:

 - Set clear goals

 - Select the KPIs you want to track before implementing your employee advocacy program

 - Make sure everyone feels included in the program

 - Use content that is relevant to your employees and their networks

 - Include company-related content but also third-party content into your program